Languages of Indonesia: English

-English has traditionally been categorized as the first foreign language in Indonesia.
-However, increasing exposure to the language, the decreasing influence of native-speaker norms in the country and the prevalent use of the language as a lingua franca in the broader context such as ASEAN means that the categorization has been put into question.
+English has historically been categorized as the first foreign language in Indonesia.
+However, increasing exposure to English, the decreasing influence of native-speaker norms in the country and the prevalent use of English as a lingua franca in the broader context such as ASEAN means that the categorization has been put into question.
 Scholars such as Lowenberg argue that English is best seen as an additional language.
 Meanwhile, Zein argues that English in Indonesia is best categorized as a lingua franca, an argument parallel with Kirkpatrick's contention on the use of English as a lingua franca in the broader ASEAN context.

 Other languages

-Other languages, such as Arabic, French, German, Japanese, Korean, Mandarin, Russian, and Spanish, are non-native to Indonesia.
+Other languages, such as Arabic, Chinese, French, German, Japanese, Korean, Russian, Portuguese and Spanish, are non-native to Indonesia.
 These languages are included in the educational curriculum and may be categorized as either foreign or additional languages, depending on the instrumental function of the languages, length and types of exposure, as well as the wide-ranging motivations of the speakers or learners who use and or learn them.